Jonathanbees/Integrate-Project/README.md

 # Tendeus
 Welcome to the *Tendeus* GitHub repository!

+## Context of the project

+Tendeus is an innovative online retail platform dedicated to bolstering a local business, enhancing their profitability, and expanding their customer reach.
+This project was conceived with the goal of revitalizing the local economy by putting together the power of e-commerce and digital marketing.

+Tendeus represents a bridge between traditional local businesses and the digital age, creating a win-win situation where local economies flourish, and consumers gain access to a wider array of products and services.
+By leveraging the power of technology, this project has the potential to make a lasting positive impact on communities while propelling local businesses toward sustained growth and success.

-This project requires several libraries and programs to run successfully.
-Please follow the instructions below to set up your environment and run the program.
+*This project requires several libraries and programs to run successfully.
+Please follow the instructions below to set up your environment and run the program.*

 ## Libraries and Programs Required
 Before you begin, make sure you have the following libraries and programs installed: